vpeshin/devnotes/tools/vscode.md

 Open github.com and create a Repo.
 Copy the path to the .git for later use.

 Using the terminal, navigate to the location where your vscode project is and type the following:
 `git remote add origin https://github.com/vpeshin/SampleProject.git`
+Add another remote repository:
+`git remote set-url --add --push origin https://gitlab.com/vpeshin/SampleProject.git`

 Create a .gitignore file in your project's root directory.
 `copy NUL .gitignore`